fubarhouse/dvm/README.md

     dvm install 7.0.0
     dvm use 7.0.0

-or you can use Wget:
+If you prefer to have a fixed install not using `git`, you can use any choice of the above including wget:

     mkdir "${HOME}/.dvm"
     wget -O ~/.dvm https://raw.githubusercontent.com/fubarhouse/dvm/master/dvm